 Houston, TX; 713.526.5377

-From its original location in downtown Houston (what is now Tranquility Park) to the sprawling grounds that border Yoakum Boulevard, Annunciation Greek Orthodox Cathedral has become a major force in the religious and social communities that comprise Houston today.
-Part of the proceeds from the Greek Festival has helped many people through donations to various charitable organizations, such as Children’s Assessment Center, S.E.A.R.C.H., Houston Area Women’s Center, Covenant House, Texas Emergency Aid Coalition (EAC), and the Star of Hope Mission.- greekfestival.org
+From its original location in downtown Houston (now Tranquility Park) to the sprawling grounds that border Yoakum Boulevard, Annunciation Greek Orthodox Cathedral has become a significant force in the religious and social communities that comprise Houston today.
+Part of the proceeds from the Greek festival has helped many people through donations to various charitable organizations, such as Children’s Assessment Center, SEARCH, Houston Area Women’s Center, Covenant House, Texas Emergency Aid Coalition (EAC), and the Star of Hope Mission.- greekfestival.org

 Thanksgiving Day Parade

 Located in the heart of downtown Houston, this event is one of the oldest Thanksgiving Day parades in the country.
-Each year, several hundred thousand Houstonians line the streets to cheer on participants.
-The parade will traverse over 20 city blocks and will feature elaborate floats, colorful marching bands, high-flying balloons and other uniquely Houston entries.
+Several hundred thousand Houstonians line the streets each year to cheer on participants.
+The parade will traverse over 20 city blocks and feature elaborate floats, colorful marching bands, high-flying balloons, and other uniquely Houston entries.
 Check back in the fall for volunteer opportunities. – houstontx.gov/thanksgivingparade

 6200 Hermann Park Drive, Houston, TX 77030; 713-533-6500